37 Best Things To Do In Florence, Italy

 This church once stood as the Cathedral of Florence for 300 years.
 It was the parish church for the Medici family.
 You can even visit the museum which holds an underground chamber holding the tomb of Cosimo di Medici.

 The façade was supposed to be covered by Michelangelo’s ingenuity, but due to a lack of funds and other complications, this never came to fruition, hence it still remains unfinished today.
-Nonetheless, it is the inside of the church where the beauty and treasure lies.
+Nonetheless, it is the inside of the church where the beauty and treasure lie.

 The Medici Chapel